kneeslayer/JOJOSX-Stock-Simulator/README.md

 # JOJOSX-Stock-Simulator

-Welcome to JOJO_SX Stock Trading Platform !!
+Welcome to JOJOSX Stock Trading Platform !!

 This was my programming fundamentals final project, hope you learn from it.